 In addition to participation in Special Olympics clinics, Painter's players have also visited local elementary schools and hospitals and devoted time to the Boys and Girls Club and Big Brothers/Big Sisters.

-The Boilermakers have hosted a shopping spree for disadvantaged area families in each of the last five years.
+The Boilermakers have hosted a shopping spree for disadvantaged area families in each of the last seven years.
 Every year, members of the Boilermaker men's basketball program have voted unanimously to give up part of their holiday per diem to aid in the shopping spree.
-In each of the last five years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.
+In each of the last six years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.

 In 2012, Hummel became Purdue's first-ever winner of the prestigious Lowe's Senior CLASS Award, given annually to the Division I men's basketball player who exemplifies four areas of excellence: classroom, character, community and competition.